nro-bot/dotfiles/README.md

 ## TODO

-- fix cat rsa pub
++ fix cat rsa pub
 - fix vimrc (update to new with ,s)
-- not middle click copying out of vim
+- fix not middle click copying out of vim
+- fix mouse focus gsettings
+- add font scale shortcut
+- change gnome-terminal to more pleasing scheme (not purple background vs light blue)
+- edit bashprompt to show there are git changes
+- add in gTile somehow

+notes: get used to ll, gcmm